 Now think about the online shopping experience.
 It all works the other way around.
 You go to a number of websites to see if you can find the right suit for you.
 There it is, at a great price.

-You wish you could try it on to make sure it fits because you know you look nothing like the model.
+You wish you could try it on to ensure it fits because you know you look nothing like the model.
 You wish you could touch the fabric, look at the lining, and feel the quality.
 But you still pull out your card and make the purchase.

 And from here, the experience really starts working.
-You receive an email to tell you that your order has been received; you relax.
-A few days later you receive an email to tell you that your order has been shipped and should be arriving in a couple of days; anticipation starts to build, you get a little excited.
-Then it arrives and it is like a gift.
+You receive an email telling you your order has been received; you relax.
+A few days later, you receive an email to tell you that your order has been shipped and should be arriving in a couple of days; anticipation starts to build, and you get a little excited.
+Then it arrives, and it is like a gift.
 You actually unwrap it like a gift.

 I worked at an eCommerce startup many years ago and all purchases were despatched in a beautiful hard-cardboard box that was secured with a colourful bow.

 I actually watched it being delivered to a number of offices where everyone stopped working and looked up to see what wondrous object would emerge.
-I purchase from Mr Porter and each item is wrapped with a sticker that has Mr Distefano on it.
-I get to unwrap every item and it is personally addressed to me.
+I purchase from Mr Porter, and each item is wrapped with a sticker that has Mr Distefano on it.
+I get to unwrap every item, which is personally addressed to me.

 My experience with “breakages and returns” is approximately 1 to 2%.
 So, you should be able to get this happy memory well over 90% of the time.
 If you have a look at ebay.com.au sellers, in the main most are in the 95% to 99% positive feedback range.
 I don’t know about you, but I would feel uncomfortable buying from a seller with 98% or less.

 However, the real opportunity here is the enormous scope to improve for each experience.
 For example, look at how Apple Stores are trying to get rid of the line at cash registers.
-Perhaps department stores could offer to personally deliver items to select customers.
+Perhaps department stores could offer to deliver items to select customers personally.

 And how do eCommerce stores get over the lack of physical interaction?
 I think both experiences can survive in the same world.
 But that’s another story.